deptagency/dept-engineering-blog-ui/README.md

 ## Deployment

-Preview instances will be created on Vercel with every pull request.
 Merging to the `staging` branch will kick off a staging build and merging to `main` will start a new production build.
 Additionally, every time a post is published, edited, or unpublished from within Ghost we start a new production build.
-All 3 environments (production, staging, preview) draw content from the same Ghost instance.
+Both environments draw content from the same Ghost instance.
 We do have a separate Ghost account to test changes against the hosted Ghost instance.
 Please reach out to Nat Ring or Matt Merrill fo access.

 ## Previewing Posts